Best places to visit in Southeast Asia in 2026 (Top Destinations + Trip Guide)

 In 2026, Vietnam’s expanded e-visa access has simplified entry for many nationalities.
 Updates to the Ha Giang Loop permit system have also made northern motorbike routes more accessible.

 Budget-conscious travelers increasingly compare Bangkok and Hanoi before choosing a route.
-You can see the detailed cost comparison here:
+See Thailand vs Vietnam for the direct cost comparison.

 Indonesia – island diversity and adventure